-Over the years, Egypt did not convert a lot of its advantages to improve trade with Africa although it is an active member in numbers of African blocs (COMESA, SADC and UEMOA), and it is wealthy with a solid industrial base that can serve as a viable manufacturing hub for most of the continent.
-Egypt's geographical closeness to the rest of Africa provides an enormous opportunity for Egypt to access abundant raw materials from Africa and to export to near markets competitively, as Egypt's export matched the import basket of most African economies.
+Egypt hasn't fully used a lot of its resources and potentials to improve trade with Africa although it is an active member in different African blocs (AU, COMESA, SADC and UEMOA), and it enjoys a solid industrial base that can serve as a viable manufacturing hub for most of the continent.
+Egypt's geographical closeness to the rest of Africa also provides an enormous opportunity for Egypt to access an abundant market for raw materials from Africa and to export to near markets competitively, as Egypt's exports match with the imports basket of most African economies.